Is Airbnb Arbitrage Profitable in 2024? — 7 Common Factors That Decrease Your Profits

 Limited control over the property: You need to follow the decisions and rules of the property owners.
 Landlords may impose restrictions, and lease agreements, and raise rents that can affect your income.

-How Much Would It Cost To Start An Airbnb Arbitrage?
+How Much Would It Cost To Start An Airbnb Arbitrage for Beginners?

-$6,000 is the average cost to start an Airbnb arbitrage business.
+$6,000 is the average cost to start an Airbnb arbitrage for beginners.
 According to SixFiguresUnder, PassiveAirbnb, and BiggerPockets, the minimum Airbnb startup cost is $3,900 and the maximum startup costs are $30,000.

 These are the several expenses you need to consider in starting Airbnb arbitrage.